Executive Summary

 Cluster Architecture

-- Control Plane Nodes: Minimum and recommended number of three Talos-based nodes for HA.
+- Control Plane Nodes: Minimum and recommended odd number of three Talos nodes for HA

-- Worker Nodes: Scalable Talos-based nodes sized for workload requirements.
+- Worker Nodes: Scalable Talos nodes sized for workload requirements

 Control Plane Nodes

-Control plane nodes host the critical components responsible for managing the cluster’s state, coordinating nodes, and providing the API server for interaction.
+Control plane nodes host the critical components responsible for managing the cluster’s state, coordinating nodes, and providing the API server.
 As such it is essential that they are secured, available, and performant.

 Kubernetes uses etcd on control plane nodes as a distributed datastore that provides high availability, fault tolerance, and performance.